| Originally

 capacity.
 The battery bank is oversized because the family wants

 to be able to ride at anchor for days without running the diesel.
+Under sail Repass recalls that before he finally decided to built Convergence,

 he talked to everyone he could about the merits of unstayed cat